gh-andre/KeePassFont/README.md

 `KDBX_Dump_HTML.xsl` may be used in two ways.
 You can copy this file into the XSL folder in the KeePass installation folder, where other XSL templates are, and use it via KeePass' export functionality.
-Alternatively, you can export KeePass XML file and use a standalone XSL processor to produce the HTML.
+Alternatively, you can export the KeePass XML file and use a standalone XSL processor to produce the HTML.
 For example, using `msxsl.exe`:

     msxsl MyKeePass.xml KDBX_Dump_HTML.xsl -o MyKeePass.html